 Inheriting an IRA or retirement account

-You may have several options after inheriting an IRA which will vary depending on your relation to the deceased, their age, your age, whether you inherited a traditional IRA or a Roth IRA, whether distributions have already begun, and so on.
+You may have several options after inheriting an IRA which will vary depending on a variety of factors, such as whether the deceased was your spouse or a parent or relative, their age, your age, what type of retirement account was inherited, whether distributions have already begun, and so on.
 Tax-deferred accounts require additional tax planning to help ensure there are no unintended tax consequences from distributions.
 Since this type of inheritance is subject to income tax when withdrawals are made, you likely won't receive a lump sum to fund your other goals.

 Inheriting cash or stocks in a brokerage account